 The selection of the milling cutter diameter can vary greatly based on the specific product and production batch.
 The choice of the diameter of the tool is mainly dependent on the specifications of the equipment and the size of the workpiece being machined.

 Plane milling cutter

-If it is a small diameter end mill, the main consideration should be whether the maximum number of revolutions of the machine tool can reach the minimum cutting speed of the tool (60m/min).
+For small-diameter end mills, the main concern should be whether the machine tool’s maximum revolutions can reach the tool’s minimum cutting speed (60m/min).

 2. Selection of milling cutter blade

-The dimensional accuracy and sharpness of the pressing blade are worse than those of the grinding blade, but the edge strength of the pressing blade is better.
-It is impact resistant during rough machining, and can withstand large cutting depth and large feed.
+b.
+For rough machining, it’s best to use a pressing blade, which reduces the processing cost.
+Although the dimensional accuracy and sharpness of a pressing blade are worse than those of a grinding blade, its edge strength is better.
+It is impact-resistant during rough machining and can handle large cutting depths and high feeds.